abhishekjaden/chest-xray-detection/MODEL_CARD.md

 ## Limitations (evaluated, not assumed)

-- **Data scarcity is the binding constraint.** Tested interventionally: switching to a stronger architecture (YOLOv8s) improved all 14 classes, yet data-scarce classes remained unusable.
-Architecture is not the limitation.
+- **The cause of the per-class failures is not established.** Two hypotheses were tested and rejected: architecture (YOLOv8s improved all 14 classes without changing which fail) and training-set size (ρ = +0.055, p = 0.85 against per-class mAP).
+Positional spread of annotations is the strongest remaining candidate but does not reach significance at n = 14.
-- **Twelve of fourteen classes should not be relied upon.** Classes with 15–30 training examples remain near-zero in both models.
+- **Twelve of fourteen classes should not be relied upon.** They score below 0.18 mAP@0.5:0.95 in both models, independent of how many training examples exist for them.
 - **Calibration is dataset-specific.** The isotonic curve is fitted to this data's distribution and would require refitting for other populations or equipment.
 - **Conservative on out-of-distribution images.** YOLOv8s produces roughly 3.6× fewer predictions than Faster R-CNN at more than double the precision, and frequently returns no findings on radiographs unlike its training data.
 - **Attention is diffuse.** Feature-activation mapping (measured on Faster R-CNN) shows the model attends to thoracic anatomy rather than artifacts, but broadly rather than focally.
 - **Trained on a subset** due to compute constraints.
-Full-dataset training would likely improve rare-class performance.
+Note that full-dataset training would not be expected to fix the failing classes, since per-class performance does not correlate with training-set size.

 ## Ethical Considerations